 Coldest Night of the Year is a fun, family-friendly walking fundraiser that raises money for the hungry, homeless and hurting in our community.

-Walkers can opt for a 2km, 5km or 10km route to help raise much needed revenue for Start Me Up Niagara while experiencing a hint of the challenges faced by those dealing the reality of homelessness.
+Walkers can opt for a 2km or 5km route to help raise much needed revenue for Start Me Up Niagara while experiencing a hint of the challenges faced by those dealing the reality of homelessness.

-To fundraise and to walk with us virtually in February, visit www.smun.ca and either donate or create a team.
+To fundraise and to walk with us virtually in February, visit www.smun.ca and either donate, join or create a team.

 Fundraise and walk with us virtually any day in February.

 According to the CMAJ, "infectious disease epidemics and pandemics have a disproportionate impact on people experiencing poverty, marginalization, stigmatization and discrimination.
-Amid the current coronavirus disease 2019 (COVID-19) pandemic, this disparity is particularly relevant for individuals who experience homelessness."
+Amid the current coronavirus disease (COVID-19) pandemic, this disparity is particularly relevant for individuals who experience homelessness."
+And is still true in 2022!

 Our community's most vulnerable are hungry, hurting, and homeless.
 Let's raise funds by walking together, safely, to address this as a community.
-Click here to donate or to create a team.
+Click here to donate, join or to create a team.